1Dh2Be/DeployementModel/README.md

 - **Streamlit Sharing**: The Streamlit app is deployed using Streamlit Sharing, which allows easy sharing and deployment of Streamlit apps.

-For detailed deployment instructions and configuration steps, please refer to the [Deployment Guide](deployment-guide.md).
+## Disclaimer

+Please be aware that the prices and other real estate-related information provided in this project are based on data available at the time of development.
+The real estate market is subject to rapid change due to a variety of factors, and the accuracy of this information might not be current or relevant over time.

+This project is intended to showcase my skills in developing a machine learning model that is usable by everyone.
+It is not focused on real-time data scraping or providing accurate market insights.

 ---

-For any further questions or inquiries, please contact me at [create email](mailto:your-email@example.com).
+For any further questions or inquiries, please contact me on [LinkedIn](www.linkedin.com/in/mimoun-atmani).